dbayardAWS/intro-data-lake/moreRedshift/psql.md

 * In the new line, use the Type drop-down to choose Redshift

-* In the source field, enter/paste the Public IP address of your Cloud9 ec2 instance AND append "/32" to it.
+* In the source field, choose Anywhere.

 ![screen](images/net3.png)